Where to watch today's Green Bay Packers vs Chicago Bears NFL Game: Livestream, TV channels and start time | Goal.com US

 - NFL on TV Today: Schedule, TV Channels, Streaming & Key Matchups

-- Packers 2025 NFL schedule: TV channel, livestream & where to watch the games
+- Cardinals 2025 NFL schedule: TV channel, livestream & where to watch the games

-- Bears 2025 NFL schedule: TV channel, livestream & where to watch the games
+- Rams 2025 NFL schedule: TV channel, livestream & where to watch the games

 - How to watch and live stream NFL football for free and without cable